Michael-F-Ellis/miniFQS/memory-bank/ABCsyntax.md

 This document describes the syntax for representing notes, pitches, lengths, and groupings in a single-part melody using the **ABC Music Notation Standard v2.1**.

 ## 1. Pitch
-Pitch is represented by a letter `A` through `G`, optionally modified by octave indicators and accidentals.
+In ABC, pitch is represented by a letter `A` through `G`, optionally modified by accidentals and absolute octave indicators.
+Both lowercase and uppercase are used.

+In FQS,  pitch is represented by `a` through `g` modified by relative accidentals and relative octave indicators.
+FQS uses only lowercase letters for pitch.

 ### Base Octaves
 ABC is case-sensitive.
 The two base octaves are: